FelipeGoesSccp/FelipeGoesSccp/README.md

     <h1>
     👋 Hey there, I'm Felipe <br>
     💻 Currently diving deep into JavaScript <br>
-    🖤 I'm a proud of being a Corinthians fan! ⚫⚪
+    🖤 I'm a proud of being a Palmeiras fan! 🟢⚪
 </h1>
 <details align="center">